Question: "What were the miracles of Jesus? What miracles did Jesus perform?"Recommended Resource:

-Different gospels often record the same miracles, with each one giving slightly different details.
-Sometimes, it is impossible to know if a particular miracle recorded in the gospels is simply one miracle recorded from different angles or if two separate miracles are being recorded.
-None of the gospel writers are particularly concerned with strict chronology or the types of details that modern reporters would be interested in.
+Different Gospels often record the same miracles, with each one giving slightly different details.
+Sometimes, it is impossible to know if a particular miracle recorded in the Gospels is simply one miracle recorded from different angles or if two separate miracles are being recorded.
+None of the Gospel writers are particularly concerned with strict chronology and they sometimes do not give us all the details we might be interested to know.

 Miracles of Healing